m4ym4y/falling-sand-shader/README.md

 Lightning fades instantly (in the current version), but if it is placed directly touching metal it will electrify the metal and cause electricity to conduct through it.

+### Quartz

+**Experimental**

+When it comes into contact with electrified metal or lightning, quartz will become charged.
+If charged quartz comes into contact with lightning or electrified metal, it will release a shockwave that will cause metal to become electrified.

+### Water

+**Experimental**

+Water falls like sand, but tries to spread out and fill its container unlike dust.
+However, the current version of doesn't really obey any laws of physics.